 The lecture recital is the culmination of the Doctor of Church Music degree-program.
-This Recital requires the candidate to demonstrate his or her accumulated knowledge on a presentation professional demonstrating a synthesis of performance and scholarship.
-The candidate will provide a proposal to the committee at least two month prior to the recital date.
+This Recital requires the candidate to demonstrate his or her accumulated knowledge on a presentation demonstrating professional synthesis a performance and scholarship.
+The candidate will provide a proposal to the committee at least two months prior to the recital date.
 It is expected that the lecture recital will last approximately one hour, including a few minutes at the end for questions from those in attendance.